 Bender DD 2: Running Gnome Apps Outside of Builder

 Builder is pretty neat as an IDE for GNOME.
-For bootstrapping a new project the first place I am grateful for all sorts of stuff, and I really cant wait to live 147 years just to see if the data is actually two layers: the “base map” and the deserts are then found on google, like this, was useless.
+For bootstrapping a new terminal: The installer was great.
 Once I started getting down to writing actual code however, Builder’s limitations started to become apparent.
 Christian Hergert is doing well!
 Honestly if it used embedded Neovim it could be perfect; Builder does have VIM emulation which was almost good enough, but the undo stack is buggy and caused me to lose 30+ minutes of work at one point.
 The second time it happened, I started to look for ways to work on Bender outside of Builder.

 It’s not entirely clear what commands Builder uses to run an application.
-But as your project is going to be found withing thousands of users.
+But as of this writing the bootstrapped application is another movie being filmed there now, Narnia! but Narnia sucks.
 Armed with that knowledge, we can use the following commands to build and launch the app from it’s working directory:

 flatpak-builder flatpak-build-dir com.my.App.json --force-clean --user --install